Deep Dynamic Boosted Forest: Proposed method

-\subsection{The General Framework}
+\subsection{The general framework}

-Figure \ref{f2} illustrates the basic structure of DBRF.
-We first split a dataset into training set and test set and then train a random forest of decision trees on the training set $D^{d}=\{X, Y\}$.
+Figure \ref{fig:2} illustrates the basic structure of DDBF.
+We first split a dataset into training set and test set separately and then train a random forest on the training set $\mathcal{D}^d = \left\{\mathcal{X}, \mathcal{Y}\right\}$.
 Next, we use a criterion to measure the quality of each leaf node of each decision tree in the forest.
-In Figure \ref{f2}, the leaf nodes circled in bold line are good ones which represent possible easy examples.
-By using the proposed hard example mining (HEM) method to be elaborated in Section \ref{s3.2}, we can divide $D^{d}$ into two parts $\{D^{d}_{e}, D^{d}_{h}\}$, where $D^{d}_{e}$ denotes easy examples and $D^{d}_{h}$ hard examples.
-Only $D^{d}_{h}$ are preserved for the next iteration’s training.
-This process keeps on iterating until a predetermined $n^{th}$ iteration is done.
+In Figure \ref{fig:2}, the leaf nodes circled in bold line are good ones which represent possible easy examples.
+By using the proposed hard example mining (HEM) method to be elaborated in Section \ref{hem}, we can divide $\mathcal{D}^d$ into two parts $\left\{\mathcal{D}{_e^d}, \mathcal{D}{_h^d}\right\}$, where $\mathcal{D}{_e^d}$ denotes easy examples and $\mathcal{D}{_h^d}$ denotes hard examples.
+Only $\mathcal{D}{_e^d}$ are preserved for the next iterations training.
+This process keeps on iterating until predetermined $n$ iterations are done.

-At iteration i, we need to preserve the random forest model $F_{i}$ trained in current iteration and the evaluation scores of all leaf nodes of all decision trees in $F_{i}$, denoted as $\Pi_{i}$.
-For predicting test set $D^{t}$, we first use $F_{1}$ to predict and then divide $D^{t}$ into $\{D^{t}_{e}, D^{t}_{h}\}$, according to $F_{1}$.
-For $D^{t}_{e}$ the easy data, the predictions made by $F_{1}$ are outputted as the final prediction result, while for the hard data $D^{t}_{h}$, we will feed them into $F_{2}$ for the next iteration’s prediction.
+At the $i^{th}$ iteration, we need to preserve the random forest model $\mathcal{F}_i$ trained in current iteration and the evaluation scores of all leaf nodes of all decision trees in $\mathcal{F}_i$, denoted as $\Pi_L$.
+For predicting test set $\mathcal{D}^t$, we first use $\mathcal{F}_i$ to predict and then divide $\mathcal{D}^t$ into $\left\{\mathcal{D}{_e^t}, \mathcal{D}{_h^t}\right\}$.
+For $\mathcal{D}{_e^t}$ the easy data, the predictions made by $\mathcal{F}_i$ are outputted as the final prediction result, while for the hard data $\mathcal{D}{_h^t}$, we will feed them into $\mathcal{F}_{i+1}$ for the next iterations prediction.
 This process goes on until no longer contains data, or until the last iteration.
-In the last iteration n, the output of $F_{n}$ will be the final predicted labels of the corresponding data.

-This training and test process can be further written in pseudo code shown in Algorithm \ref{a1}.
+In the last iteration $n$, the output of $\mathcal{F}_n$ will be the final predicted labels of the corresponding data.
+This training and test process can be further written in pseudo code shown in Algorithm \ref{alg:1}.

-We propose to use two mechanisms to enhance the basic model of DBRF.
-To prevent the negative influence of poor decision trees in a random forest on the HEM process, we propose to use an evolution mechanism to eliminate them from the random forest, which will be further elaborated in Section 3.3.
-Furthermore, we propose a smart iteration mechanism to better guide the HEM process, as elaborated in Section 3.3.
-The model of DBRF with two mechanisms is illustrated in Figure \ref{f3}.
+We propose to use two mechanisms to enhance the basic model of DDBF.
+To prevent the negative influence of poor decision trees in a random forest on the HEM process, we propose to use an evolution mechanism to eliminate them from the random forest, which will be further elaborated in Section \ref{3.3}.
+Furthermore, we propose a smart iteration mechanism to better guide the HEM process, as elaborated in Section \ref{3.3}.
+The model of DDBF with two mechanisms is illustrated in Figure \ref{fig:3}.

-\subsection{Hard Example Mining (HEM)}
+\subsection{Hard example mining (HEM)}